hyPiRion/pirlib/src/leiningen/new/pirlib/CONTRIBUTING.md

 rapidly.

 If you're unsure whether you follow the guidelines or not, just send it.
-We're not picky, and as mentioned earlier, these guidelines is not there to scare away new contributors.
+We're not picky, and as mentioned earlier, these guidelines is not there to scare you away.

 ## Issues